Saxonica/helloWorldNodeJS/README.md

-# Hello World in Node
+# Hello World in Node.js

 This project contains (almost) the simplest possible “hello world” example using Saxon JS 2 in Node.js.